onap/multicloud-framework/multivimbroker/README.md

 # WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 # Micro service of broker for multiple VIM instance drivers.

+Changelog:

+2019-12-11: Depreciate api_v2 module since it is not maintained any more